 The Audeze Penrose supports three main connectivity options.
 For gaming, the headset is primarily meant to connect wirelessly using its 2.4GHz wireless USB RF dongle.
 This connection method is compatible with PlayStation 4 and 5, Nintendo Switch, and PC (Xbox gamers will need to get the Xbox version of the Penrose for wireless audio).
 The headset can also connect via Bluetooth 5.0, though it only supports the SBC codec.
 That’s not a really huge problem in 2021, but it can be a drag if you’re looking for the highest bitrate possible.
 The headset also supports 3.5mm connections to everywhere that supports it, including platforms like the Xbox Series X/S and Xbox One.

 How is the battery life?

 Audeze claims the Penrose can last up to 15 hours on a single charge, but in our testing we found it fell short of that.
-At a consistent output of ~75dB, the Audeze Penrose lasts just over 13 hours, 7 minutes on a single charge.
+With constant peaking at 75dB (SPL), the Audeze Penrose battery lasts just over 13 hours, 7 minutes.
 This is quite a bit lower than many of the best wireless gaming headsets on the market, but planar magnetic drivers generally require more power than dynamic ones, so it’s not totally surprising—the Audeze Mobius fared similarly.